sminrana/swiftui-login/README.md

-# Complete Login App in SwiftUI
+# Complete App in SwiftUI with API integration.

 This project follows Swift MVVM design pattern.
 It also includes API example and industry standard project structure.